 Aurora Dental Studio's pediatric arm runs a marketing model worth copying.
 The website has zero clinical photos of children with dental tools.
 Every photo shows the team interacting with kids in a playroom setting.
 The copy speaks to parents about anxiety, sedation options, and what a first visit feels like.

-These three specialties run almost entirely on referrals from general dentists, but your marketing site still has to convert the patient who self-refers (or who their general dentist just gave a card to).
+These three specialties run heavily on referrals from general dentists, but your marketing site still has to convert the patient who self-refers (or who their general dentist just gave a card to).

 Two operational fixes that move the needle: